yulingtianxia/TBActionSheet/README.md

 ## Usage

 ### TLDR

+You can refer to 'ViewController.m' in the TBAlertControllerDemo project.The base usage is same as 'UIActionSheet'.

 To let TBActionSheet looks like WeChat style, you can set these properties of `TBActionShet` or it's `UIAppearance` like this :
 ```